 If there's a lesson learned here, it's this - With great blogging power comes great responsibility

 By the way, Daniel did not make it.
 He died before her family could raise the P 3M needed for the operation.
-Clarissa returned
+Clarissa returned to our Bayanihan Fund the money we raised for Daniel .

 No comments: